cr0hn/enteletaor/doc/source/advanced.rst

 Advanced usage
 ==============

-Enteleteaor implements many attacks and options to interact with different brokers:
+Enteleteaor implements some attacks and has many options to interact with different brokers:

     - Redis
     - RabbitMQ (of AMQP compabible)
     - ZeroMQ

-Also implements some attacks specifics for Redis server.
+The tool also implements some specifics attacks for Redis server.
 This document try to collect this information.

-There are the 3 type actions implemented:
+There are the 3 kind actions implemented:

     - Scanning
     - Redis actions
     - Tasks actions

 Scanner
 -------

-Enteleteaor implements a scanner to aims to detect open brokers.
-The scanning is implemented in pure python, with no external dependecies, like ``nmap``.
+Enteleteaor implements a scanner that detects open brokers.
+The scanner is implemented in pure python, with no external dependecies, like ``nmap``.

-The reason to implement a native scanner si because in ``nmap`` v7 no all scripts that detects open services works.
+The reason to implement a native scanner is because in ``nmap`` v7 no all scripts that detects open services works.

 .. note::

-    You also can pass as target a hostname, not only and IP.
+    You also can pass as target a domain, not only and IP.

 Custom ports
 ++++++++++++